tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/compression_scan_size.md

 When running a query, you need to read data from disk.
 Generally, the more data you read, the slower your query.
 You can reduce the amount of data read by using compression.
 Compression can be applied to individual columns when it makes sense to do so.

-For example, let's create a table with 2 columns, we'll just store some zeros in the columns.
+For example, create a table with 2 columns.
+Just store some zeros in the columns.
 One column will be compressed with LZ4, the other column will be stored raw.

 ```sql
 CREATE TABLE sizes